Lwazi02Hadebe/POE3/README.md

 *Programme Coordinator Dashboard:
 >Programme Coordinators can view all submitted claims in a clear and organized manner.
 >Each claim can be approved or rejected based on the information submitted by the lecturer.
->Coordinators can provide feedback or additional notes on each
+>Coordinators can provide feedback or additional notes on each claim